sschrag/course-in-a-box/modules/unit 3: documentary/_posts/2000-01-02-deathandlife.md

 <p><a href="https://vimeo.com/145921994">Official Trailer for Happy Birthday, Marsha!</a> from <a href="https://vimeo.com/sashawortzel">sasha wortzel</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
 </div>

-**Content warnings:** *The Death and Life of Marsha P. Johnson* contains brief nudity and discussions of violence, murder, sex work, and suicide. *Happy Birthday, Marsha* contains police harassment and implied police brutality.
+**Content warnings:** *The Death and Life of Marsha P. Johnson* contains brief nudity and discussions of violence, murder, sex work, and suicide. *Happy Birthday, Marsha* contains police violence.

 **Film links:**
 * [*The Death and Life of Marsha P. Johnson* on Netflix](https://www.netflix.com/search?q=death%20and%20life%20of%20marsha&jbv=80189623) (Watch before Day 1 of class)